chrispipito/domain-driven-design-learning/02-Core Concepts of Domain-Driven Design.md

 - **Definition**: Domain Services are stateless operations that encapsulate domain logic that doesn't naturally fit within Entities or Value Objects.
 They provide a way to express complex domain behavior that spans multiple domain objects.
 - **Characteristics**: Domain Services are stateless and operate on domain objects.
 They encapsulate domain logic that involves coordination, orchestration, or complex calculations.

 These core concepts form the foundation of Domain-Driven Design and provide a common vocabulary for modeling and implementing complex business domains.
-In the next sections, we'll explore how these concepts are applied in practice and how they contribute to building maintainable and expressive software systems.
+Throughout the tutorials and examples, we'll explore how these concepts are applied in practice and how they contribute to building maintainable and expressive software systems.